Intellectual Property (album)

-Intellectual Property (stylized in all caps) is the fifth studio album by American pop rock band Waterparks, released on April 14, 2023, as the band's only album released on Fueled by Ramen.
+Intellectual Property (stylized in all caps) is the fifth studio album by the American pop rock band Waterparks, released on April 14, 2023, as the band's only album released on Fueled by Ramen.

 Release

 On January 27, 2022, the band began teasing material from their fifth studio album.
 On April 7, 2022, the first single, "Funeral Grey" was announced, and was then subsequently released on May 13 as their first release under Fueled by Ramen.
 On July 5, 2022, the band announced the second single, "Self-Sabotage" to be released on July 7.
 The band also released a teaser of a new song titled "Brainwashed" that the band has been performing on tour.
 On August 8, 2022, the band released a music video for "Self-Sabotage".
 On August 30, 2022, the band debuted a new song live titled "Real Super Dark" from the upcoming album.
 On October 14, 2022, the band released the single "Fuck About It", featuring Blackbear.
 On November 23, 2022, the band announced the title of their fifth studio album, Intellectual Property.
 On December 1, 2022, the band released a music video for "Fuck About It".
 On January 26, 2023, the band released the album's fourth single, "Real Super Dark".
 The band also confirmed the release date for the album to be April 14, 2023.
 On March 10, 2023, the band released the album's fifth single, "Brainwashed".

 On October 11, 2023, the band released "Sneaking Out of Heaven" and added the song to all streaming versions of the album's standard edition.